bmbove/flask-static-homepage/content/posts/2017/05-29-building-a-gameboy-clone-from-scratch-part-1-emulation/building-a-gameboy-clone-from-scratch-part-1-emulation.md

 Failed
 ```

-Debugging failures is battle that gets tougher as you go.
+Debugging failures is a battle that gets tougher as you go.
 The first couple are
 easy- maybe B didn't get decremented properly, or the stack pointer wasn't
 incremented after pushing something on to the stack.
 Once the low-hanging fruit
 is taken care of, it's possible that you'll find tests that have no output at